tntmod54321/bloodpact/README.md

 ```
 the "kinds" value must be a csv of the expected kinds to be returned by the query, "track", "user", and/or "playlist".
 Default value is "track,user,playlist".
 the "track_substring" value matches the first characters of a track's permalink, so if there is a track "/musicsong", then the substring "music" will match it,
 however it would not be matched if the substring was "song".
-If the query is ended by a "$" symbol, then it will only match that exact string.
+If the track_substring query is ended by a "$" symbol, then it will only match that exact string.
 E.g. "music$" will only match "/music".
+Usually used for fetching a specific track by permalink but with a userid query.